top of page

 New Challenges for Meta-Analysis: Attenuation Bias, P-Hacking, Preferred Estimates

 Attenuation bias, aka regression dilution, arises when explanatory variables are measured with (classical random) error, biasing regression coefficients toward zero.
 We show that attenuation bias can be quantitatively important in estimating the elasticity of substitution between skilled and unskilled labor, although publication bias is still the bigger problem.
-We’re now working on comparing the two biases more broadly in economics.
+We’re now working on comparing the two biases more broadly across meta-analyses in economics.
 Is it possible that on average, the two wrongs make a right?
-On a technical note, we also argue it’s risky to meta-analyze inverted regression coefficients -- especially common when elasticities are estimated only in their inverse form.
+On a technical note, we also argue it’s risky to meta-analyze inverted regression coefficients -- especially common when elasticities are estimated primarily in their inverse form.
 Working with these transformed estimates can violate key meta-analysis assumptions.
 We should meta-analyze the originally reported regression coefficients.

-Comments, questions, or counterexamples are welcome -- especially over coffee in Ottawa.
+Comments, questions, or counterexamples are welcome!

 Links to papers and methods are at meta-analysis.cz.